 MINNEAPOLIS, MN – Self described “crypto tycoon” Carter Vir has found himself on the receiving end of an enormous financial loss, one among the thousands of new crypto enthusiasts that have fallen victim to taking investing advice from teenage YouTubers.

 “I… I just don’t know what happened,” said Vir, blankly gazing at his Delta portfolio.
 “I did everything I was told to do.
-I bought into Bitconnect, Tron, Cardano, and used all of their referral links.”
+I bought into Bitconnect, Tron, Cardano, you know, all the greats – I even used all of their referral links.”

 Vir responded when asked about his researching methods and strategies going forward: